 Utility in Hospital Care and Long Term Healthcare Facilities

-AMS is one of the strongest predictors of death on the wards, and health care professionals within a hospital utilize this scale during patient assessment for any patients who are at risk of having an abnormal level of consciousness.
-It plays a role in Rapid Response Activation Criterion and Early Warning Scores to detect changes in a patient's physiologic status in hopes of becoming aware of and correcting any potentially life-threatening issues that could have arisen during a patients hospital stay.
-Select patients, such as those in long term health facilities or nursing homes, may have an AVPU score of less than A, which is considered to be the patient's baseline.
+AMS is one of the strongest predictors of death on the wards.
+Health care professionals within a hospital utilize this scale during patient assessment for any patients at risk of having an abnormal level of consciousness.
+It plays a role in Rapid Response Activation Criterion and Early Warning Scores to detect changes in a patient's physiologic status in hopes of becoming aware of and correcting any potentially life-threatening issues that could have arisen during a patient's hospital stay.
+Select patients, such as those in long-term health facilities or nursing homes, may have an AVPU score of less than A, which is considered the patient's baseline.
 The AVPU scale is not intended for long-term neurological observation of the patient.

 Correlation to the Glasgow Coma Scale and Airway Protection

 Similar to GCS, where a score of 8 or lower prompts health care providers to consider the need for airway protection, the AVPU scale also addresses airway management and aspiration risks.
 Patients scoring "P" or "U" may have decreased or absent gag reflexes and thus are unable to maintain a patent airway.
 This status should prompt the healthcare provider to consider initiating a means of airway protection to avoid airway compromise or aspiration.

 The AVPU scale correlates to distinct GSC ranges, as outlined below.

 - GCS 12 to 13 - Verbally Responsive